BoseungJeong/AVIGATE-CVPR2025/README.md

-# AVIGATE: Learning Audio-Guided Video Representation with Gated Attention for Video-Text Retrieval (CVPR 2025, oral)
+# AVIGATE: Learning Audio-Guided Video Representation with Gated Attention for Video-Text Retrieval (CVPR 2025, Oral)

 This repository is an official implementation of the paper [**AVIGATE: Learning Audio-Guided Video Representation with Gated Attention for Video-Text Retrieval**](https://openaccess.thecvf.com/content/CVPR2025/papers/Jeong_Learning_Audio-guided_Video_Representation_with_Gated_Attention_for_Video-Text_Retrieval_CVPR_2025_paper.pdf).